OerdBej/hello-world/README.md

 # Learning CSS

-##This repo is for the purpose of learning CSS and how to make the page responsive while learning flexbox and grid.
+#his repo is for the purpose of learning CSS and how to make the page responsive while learning flexbox and grid.